-Now back stronger than ever, her album Running With Scissors was released in June this year.
+Janet’s debut album Running With Scissors was released in June 2014 reaching number one on the UK Indie Breakers chart.
 This 10-track debut is full of folk-driven pop songs and heart-touching ballads, which perfectly showcase her unique and enchanting vocals.
 The tracks are mostly authored by Janet and were recorded up in a staggering 6 weeks; but hidden around the corner you’ll find featured co-writes with Newton Faulkner (“Creatures Of The Night” and “Hide And Seek”) and Jack Savoretti (“Delicate”) nestled alongside a surprising and sensitive cover of The Cure’s “Friday I’m In Love”.
 Janet’s other influences include Imogen Heap, Turin Brakes, Adele, Mumford & Sons, Avril Lavigne, Regina Spektor and Florence & The Machine.
-As a result her album is full of rolling percussion, lush harmonies, string sections and acoustic guitars.
+As a result the album is full of rolling percussion, lush harmonies, string sections and acoustic guitars.
 There’s even a hint of Jack Johnson thrown in there on the track “Lifeboat”.
-At just 19 years of age, it’s a soulful, passionate album about growing up, becoming independent and dealing with a whole new range of emotions.
+Running With Scissors is a soulful, passionate album about growing up, becoming independent and dealing with a whole new range of emotions.

 The album was released in North America on 10 February 2015.
 This successful launch across the pond has led to Janet leap-frogging the Atlantic several times, touring her album across the East Coast and building on her already strong US fan base.
 Always keen to engage with her followers across the world, Janet’s been regularly performing using the online platform StageIt.
 This live music streaming network means viewers get a front row seat to her shows – she’ll often the take to the stage well after midnight in the UK to make sure she performs across as many time zones as possible.